Best Free Expense Tracker Templates (2026)

 | Notion Tracker | Free | Limited | Yes | Custom | Yes |

-For submitting expenses to an employer: Excel expense report template.
+For submitting expenses to an employer: Excel expense report template is the right format.

-For freelancers and business owners who want ongoing tracking, deductible flags, and visual summaries: the Get Premium Templates Expense Tracker.
+For freelancers and business owners who want ongoing tracking, deductible flags, and visual summaries: the full freelance business expense tracker.